-- 1. Check the brake fluid level in the brake fluid reservoir.
+- Check the brake fluid level in the brake fluid reservoir.
 The fluid level must be maintained between the MAX and MIN level marks.
-If the level in the reservoir is low, add DOT 4 brake fluid. - NOTE: If fluid must be added, remove the rubber access plug beneath the hood. - NOTE: The brake fluid reservoir is located on top of the master cylinder under the hood. - 2.
-Press the brake pedal several times to check for firmness. - 3.
+If the level in the reservoir is low, add DOT 4 brake fluid. - NOTE: The brake fluid reservoir is located on top of the master cylinder under the hood. - 2.
+Press the brake pedal several times to check for firmness - 3.
 If the pedal is not firm, the system must be bled.